CastillejaCode/calculator/README.md

 Use like a normal calculator

-There is the ability to use exponents and sqaure roots along with the basic operators
+There is the ability to use exponents and square roots along with the basic operators

 You can string multiple operations in succession without using the '=' button